CharlotteAneriksson/my-milestone2/README.md

    * Solution was to add positioning with css
  * Slow sound on iphone when visiting the github through facebooklink, not visiting through github on chrome though
   * still searching for solutions
+* White space caused by my HTML structure
+ * Validated and got an Error - Not valid with divs inside of ul elements - moved them.

 ---